XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I'm Xiaoxue Leng (冷晓雪).
 Xiaoxue can be interpreted as "Snow in the morning" or "We know snow is coming"❄️ in Chinese, and Leng means "Cold"🥶.
-I'm a 1st-year PhD student in Education (Learning Sciences and Psychological Studies) at UNC Chapel Hill.

 ## Background

 I've got my bachelor and master degree in psychology from Central China Normal University.
 From 2020 to 2024, I worked in [Learning and Child Development Lab](https://fxwang1.wixsite.com/landcdlab) with [Dr. Fuxing Wang](https://psych.ccnu.edu.cn/info/1132/5162.htm).
 During this time, I focused on exploring ways of supporting learning in the technology-based learning environment and understanding cognitive (and metacognitive) processes of learning.
 I primarily conducted experiments with various techniques (e.g., eye-tracking, fNIRS) in the labs.

-At present, I'm working as research assistant with the supervision of [Dr. Matt Bernacki](https://ed.unc.edu/people/matt-bernacki/).
+At present, I'm a 1st-year PhD student in Education (Learning Sciences and Psychological Studies) at UNC Chapel Hill.
+Here, I work as a research assistant with the supervision of [Dr. Matt Bernacki](https://ed.unc.edu/people/matt-bernacki/).

 Meanwhile, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to explore how to use generative learning activities to support learning.
 Also, I work with Guohao He to examine the effects of parental growth mindset on student's academic achievement and beliefs.